junxit/us-congress-bills-114/metadata.md

 - 2015-08-05 — Introduced in Senate
 - 2015-08-05 — Referred to the Committee on Small Business and Entrepreneurship. (text of measure as introduced: CR S6402)
+- 2015-09-08 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S6469)
+- 2015-09-08 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S6469)
+- 2015-09-08 — Senate Committee on Small Business and Entrepreneurship discharged by Unanimous Consent.
+- 2015-09-08 — Senate Committee on Small Business and Entrepreneurship discharged by Unanimous Consent.